l0kifs/task-context-mcp/.github/instructions/python-project-rules.instructions.md

 │       │   ├── interfaces.py     # Protocol interfaces
 │       │   ├── services.py       # Business services
 │       │   └── use_cases.py      # Use cases
-│       ├── integrations/         # External system integrations
-│       │   ├── __init__.py
+│       ├── integrations/         # External system integrations (only implement needed components) │       │   ├── __init__.py
-│       │   ├── database/
+│       │   ├── database/            # Only if database is needed
 │       │   │   ├── __init__.py
 │       │   │   ├── repositories.py  # Repository implementations
 │       │   │   └── models.py        # ORM models (if used)
-│       │   ├── external_apis/
+│       │   ├── external_apis/       # Only if external APIs are needed
 │       │   │   ├── __init__.py
 │       │   │   └── clients.py       # HTTP clients
-│       │   └── messaging/
+│       │   └── messaging/           # Only if messaging is needed
 │       │       ├── __init__.py
 │       │       └── publishers.py   # Event publishing
 │       └── entrypoints/          # Application entry points (implement only as needed)